interrupt-software/vault-transit/README.md

         mount_point=ldap_auth_path,
     )
 ```

+### Authorization
+Once the consumer's identity is validated, Vault links internal access policies that describe the capabilities expressed for the consumer.
+Polices align with Vault users and Vault groups that reflect a hierarchical structure for the consumer's environment.

+From the diagram, **Application 01** can be an individual component managed by a unique identity.
+Or, **Application 01** is part of a group of resources all governed by a shared identity.
+In either case, the linked policies describe the authorization to the secrets engine for the consumer and its identity.

+ ![alt text][Vault-auth]

 With a successful validation of the consumers's identity, Vault returns a payload that includes a bearer token.
 The consumer uses the token to access the desired Secrets Engine, and the policies linked to the token authorize the capabilities that the consumer can apply.